-Overall, the best air purifiers for smoke have multiple types of filters to trap small particles and gasses.
+Overall, the best air purifiers for smoke, whether that’s from wildfires or cigarettes, have multiple types of filters to trap small particles and gasses.
 Depending on your needs and budget, you may consider a portable air purifier for a room or a larger device for an entire home.

 While using an air purifier isn’t the same as eliminating the source of smoke, purchasing one of these devices may help remove some of the harmful particles and give you peace of mind.
 Below are five air purifiers for smoke you may consider.